-The FORS pipeline recipe fors\img\science is used to reduce a direct imaging scientific exposure (including the pre-imaging performed for the preparation of spectroscopic observations).
+The FORS pipeline recipe fors\img\science is used to reduce a direct imaging scientific exposure.
 The bias master calibration is subtracted.
 The unbiased signal is then divided by the normalised sky flat field, and the overscan regions, if present, are removed from the result.
 The calibrated image is finally sent to a source detection and extraction application (SExtractor 2.5.0 [24]).
-The recipe fors\img\science is also used to reduce preimaging exposures (made for the preparation of spectroscopic observations).